 Enjoy Disney’s Animal Kingdom Park in the morning.
 If you have the option of park hoppers, this is a great plan.
 Disney’s Animal Kingdom Park does not have a lot of inside attractions.
 This is a great park to enjoy in the morning hours before the summer afternoon rains roll in or it gets too hot.
 The positive side to Disney’s Animal Kingdom Park in the summer is there is a plethora of shade from all the foliage that is in the park.

 5. Get a misting fan

 Splurge on a misting fan for you and your children.
 I have to say, we purchased one of the Walt Disney World blue misting fans 4 trips ago, and we still use it.
 With a fresh set of batteries, it still works, and I’m sure to pack it in our park bag for every trip.
-If you are taking a stroller, purchase a clip on fan to keep your little one cool as well.
+If you are taking a stroller, purchase a clip on fan like this one from Diono to keep your little one cool as well.

 6. Use a stroller with a wide sunshade

 Rent or purchase a stroller that has a wide sunshade.
 Umbrella strollers are great for light weight and ease of carrying on and off the buses.
 However, most of the time their sunshades are not that great.
 If possible, rent a stroller from a local Orlando company.